your-moon/Cecile/README.md

 ## ⭐ Introduction

-Welcome to Cecile, a modern programming language designed for simplicity and flexibility.
+Cecile, a modern programming language designed for simplicity and flexibility.

 ## 🍎 Overview